Header Graphic

 Rosendale Trestle

-Lastly we will explore the Rosendale Trestle.
+Lastly, we will explore the Rosendale Trestle.
 This is a 940 ft former railroad bridge rising 150 ft above the Rondout Creek.
 Construction on the trestle began in 1870 and opened to rail traffic on in 1872, the Rosendale trestle was at that time the highest span bridge in the United States.
-It was later rebuild and reinforced several times and was closed as a rail line in 1977.
+It was later rebuilt and reinforced several times and was closed as a rail line in 1977.

 In 1986 the bridge was sold for one dollar to a private businessman who tried unsuccessfully to operate the trestle as a bungee jumping platform.
 The trestle was seized by the county in 2009 for tax nonpayment, it was then renovated as a pedestrian walkway and it opened to the public in 2013.
 We will indulge in a short easy hike to enjoy the great views that the trestle provides.